Editor's Note: This story originally appeared on The Penny Hoarder.

-You’re also allowed to deduct expenses like real estate taxes, homeowner insurance and utilities, however in this example, you’d only be allowed to deduct 20% of any of these expenses.
+You’re also allowed to deduct expenses like real estate taxes, homeowners insurance and utilities, though in this example, you’d be allowed to deduct only 20% of any of these expenses.

 If you don’t want to deal with extensive record-keeping or deducting depreciation, the IRS offers a simplified option: You can take a deduction of $5 per square foot, up to a maximum of 300 square feet.

 This method will probably result in a smaller deduction, but it’s less complicated than the regular method.